anchorageprogramming/github101/README.md

 * Click the **New Repository** button on the main github page.
 * Pick a project name, select a *public* repo, and check the box to initialize it with a readme.

-# Check out Your Repo
+# Check out your Repo
 * Hmmmm.........how do we work locally on a project that exists on the website?
 We need a client.
 * Download the app and install using the appropriate link below:
   * Windows: http://windows.github.com/